Jump to:

 Analyse the top results

-Read through the top few results (ignoring any ads) and see the kind of keywords they are using in their page headings, main text, and meta data (the text you see on the search results).
-Are there any you can use in your own text?
+Read through the top few results (ignoring any ads) and see the kind of keywords you can spot.
+Open up the top websites and look at keywords in page headings and the main text.
+Are there any you can use in your own copy?

 People also ask